 - Whole grains.
-Consider using whole grains like wild or brown rice, quinoa, whole-wheat matzo, or barley instead of bread for a nuttier and grainier texture.
+Consider using whole grains like wild or brown rice, quinoa, or barley instead of white bread for a nuttier and grainier stuffing texture.

 - Veggies.
-Add finely chopped onions, garlic, mushrooms, carrots, celery, turnips, winter squash, or rutabaga for vitamins, minerals, and fiber.
+Add chopped onions, garlic, mushrooms, carrots, celery, turnips, or rutabaga for vitamins, minerals, and fiber.

 - Nuts.
 Add chopped toasted walnuts, almonds, hazelnuts, or pecans for texture and heart-healthy fat.

 - Fruit.
 Add chopped unsweetened dried cranberries and/or apricots or diced fresh pears or apples for their natural sweetness, antioxidants, vitamins, and fiber.

 - Herbs.
 Add parsley, chives, rosemary, thyme, sage, or another herb of your choice for additional flavor and nutrients.